Our mission is to be an inclusive community of hope,

-Quilters - On most Tuesday mornings a small group meet in the church basement to quilt and then have lunch together.
+Quilters - On most Tuesday mornings a small group meets in the church to quilt and then have lunch together.
 We often hear their laughter echoing through the church!
 An extra pair of hands will always be put to good work.

 House Tour - The annual “Homes for the Holidays” Christmas House Tour is a local legend.
-Professional designers decorate up to six houses and the church.
-People go around visiting the homes, admiring the decorations, and then come to the church for the bake sale and to enjoy scones.
-It typically involves about 400 people and lots of church volunteers.
-By the end of the day everyone is tired but satisfied that they provided a venue for fellowship and raised money for the church and for its mission.
-In 2016 some of the proceeds of the house tour went to Pelham Cares and for Pelham Syria Refugee support.
+Professional designers decorate six or seven local homes for the holidays.
+People go around visiting the homes, admiring the decorations, and then come to the church for the bake sale and to enjoy homemade scones.
+The house tour typically draws over 400 people and lots of church volunteers.
+By the end of the day everyone is tired but satisfied that they provided a venue for fellowship and raised money for the church, with some of the proceeds of the house tour going to local missions.

 42 Church Hill

 Fonthill United Church